EolnMsuk/DiscoBot/README.md

-# DiscoBot
+# DyscoBot

-DiscoBot is a feature-rich, high-performance Discord music bot designed for a seamless listening experience.
+DyscoBot is a feature-rich, high-performance Dyscord music bot designed for a seamless listening experience.
 It allows users to play music from multiple sources, manage an interactive queue, and save persistent playlists.
 The bot features intuitive button controls, global hotkey support, and a fully asynchronous architecture for rock-solid stability.

 [Key Features](#-key-features) -> [Command List](#-command-list) -> [How to Setup](#️-setup--configuration)